Last Updated on 29 January 2021 by Beenote

 Subsequently, there are project management meetings: problem-solving, validation, solution proposals, and deliverable meetings.

 Now that the product is mature, we hold weekly information meetings between different departments to inform others on the progress of our respective tasks, a little in the scrum style.

 We also have weekly meetings to discuss, exchange and make decisions on the next steps.

 How does the meeting process work at Beenote?

-Meetings at Beenote take place in 5 essential steps: Schedule management, agenda planning, holding the meeting minutes writing and task completion.
+Meetings at Beenote take place in 5 essential steps: Managing schedules, planning the agenda, running the meeting, writing the minutes, and achieving the tasks.